rails/rails/guides/source/active_record_basics.md

 Active Record gives us several mechanisms, the most important being the ability
 to:

-* Represent models and their data
+* Represent models and their data.
-* Represent associations between these models
+* Represent associations between these models.
-* Represent inheritance hierarchies through related models
+* Represent inheritance hierarchies through related models.
-* Validate models before they get persisted to the database
+* Validate models before they get persisted to the database.
 * Perform database operations in an object-oriented fashion.

 Convention over Configuration in Active Record